 The resulting impact on my values is considerable.
 These days, I often feel like an outsider among my Chinese friends, many of whom find me too westernised.
 I have to consciously tone down my ‘other-ness’ in order to fit in.
 I do the same with friends who are native speakers of the English language, despite knowing that no matter how much I try, I will never be one of them.

 While I’m pretty fluent, my English is far from perfect.
 There are still things I find difficult to articulate in English, and in those moments I become painfully aware of the fact that I am an outsider in this language.
 Or when someone comments on my accent, which is a strange mix of influences from all around the world as a result of learning from a diverse, global group of friends that I’d met over the internet.
 On some days it’s a cool conversation starter, and on some other it is the subject of mockery.
-Most of the teasing and ridicule come from my fellow Malaysians, though, who see my odd accent as a symbol of me putting Western cultures on a pedestal and discarding my national identity as a Malaysian in favour of a westernised one.
+Most of the teasing and ridicule come from my fellow Malaysians, though, who think I have traded my identity as a Malaysian for a westernised one.

 I should probably mention that a lot of Malaysians speak ‘Manglish’, which is a pidgin comprising influences from several local languages.
 I picked it up when I was in college in hopes of fitting in, because apparently speaking in grammatically correct sentences meant I was an ‘angmoh wannabe’.